-Arrivals: The program begins on Saturday, January 6, 2018.
-All students are required to arrive in San José, Costa Rica on January 6 before 9:00 p.m.
-The program director strongly encourages students to consider traveling to Costa Rica on Southwest Airlines flight 602 (departing Baltimore for San José, Costa Rica).
-This flight is among the most affordable and arrives in Costa Rica in the early afternoon.
+Arrivals: The program begins on Saturday, January 5, 2019.
+All students are required to arrive in San José, Costa Rica on January 5 before 6:00 p.m.
 Following your successful passage through immigration and customs, the Program Director will meet you at the airport exit (there is only ONE exit).